tannerdolby/angular-node-blog/README.md

 ## Getting Started
 To get the project running locally on your machine:
 1. Fork this repository
-2. Clone the repository `git clone git@github.com:tannerdolby/angular-node-blog-template.git`
+2. Clone `git clone git@github.com:tannerdolby/angular-node-blog-template.git`
 3. Install dependencies `npm install` (in both `blog-client` and `node-app` directories)
 4. Serve locally `npm run dev`

 ## Features
 - Home page with recent posts
 - Blog page with all blog posts
+- Post page with the specific blog post
 - About me page
 - Contact me page